docsteer/sacnview/docs/documentation.md

 The Universe List is divided into two tabs, *All* and *Discovered*.

 The *All* tab shows a tree view list of twenty sACN Universes (to which you can add more).
-Each univese can be expanded to show the names and IP addresses of active sources.
+Each universe can be expanded to show the names and IP addresses of active sources.
 You can select the universe at which the view starts using the arrow buttons at the top, or by entering a universe number.

 The *Discovered* tab shows sources that have been discovered using the E1.17(2018) discovery method.
 Note that not all sources support this, so this may not show all sources in your network.